 Here are some of the more common local and international banks in Spain:

 Banking in Spain isn’t difficult.
 But getting a good deal on your currency exchange might be.
-For simple access to your money abroad - with transparent fees for a fair deal - use Wise.
+For simple access to your money abroad - with transparent fees for a fair deal - send money online with Wise.

-If you have a bank account in Spain, or know someone who does, you can transfer money between countries using the real mid-market exchange rate.
+If you have a bank account in Spain, or know someone who does, you can send money to Spain using the real mid-market exchange rate.
 It's a convenient way have your euros waiting for you, with no hidden fees.